The past is a foreign country: they do things different there

 - “to encourage national and European research on the different forms of youth work and their value, impact and merit” as stressed in the draft recommendation of the Council of Europe Committee of Ministers to member States on Youth Work.

 Or, to put it more simply, as Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy, said in her speech at the Culture Forum in Brussels on 20th April 2016: we should be “proud of our heritage, open to the world.
 There is no other way to navigate a globalised world.
 If you don’t know where you come from, you get lost very easily”.

 All history sessions have extensively shown that youth work is a ‘social’ animal (Williamson, 2009).
-The current discussion in many countries however is coloured by rather technical discussions on excluding some methods and including others, on defining boundaries between youth work and school or social work or on (supposed) new methods to contribute to the social integration of vulnerable young people.
-This restriction of the discussion to rather methodical questions with a direct relevance for today’s policies makes youth work a vulnerable practice especially in these times of austerity.
+The current discussion in many countries however is colored by rather technical discussions on excluding some methods and including others, on defining boundaries between youth work and school or social work or on (supposed) new methods to contribute to the social integration of vulnerable young people.
+This restriction of the discussion to rather methodical questions with direct relevance for today’s policies makes youth work a vulnerable practice, especially in these times of austerity.

 The seminar “Connections, Disconnections and Reconnections - The social dimension of youth work in history and today", intended to look at social inclusion of young people through youth and social work.
 It aimed at identifying concepts, tools and support measures for socially excluded young people and promoting a common understanding of youth work as social practice; further it invited a couple of countries which had not been part of earlier reflections to tell their (hi-)stories about youth work.